Romalea: Life cycle

 R. microptera grows through several stages, like all insects.
-When in the nymph stage, it is smaller than in the adult stage, wingless, and completely black with one or more yellow, orange, or red stripes.
+When in the nymph stage, it is smaller than in the adult stage, wingless, and completely black except for one or more yellow, orange, or red stripes.
 The adult stage has wings that are half the length of its body, and become either a dull yellow often characterized by black spots and markings, a bright orange with black markings, or entirely black (as in the nymph stage) with yellow or red striping.
 In the black adult color phase, the grasshopper is widely known by the name "diablo" or "black diablo".
 In Louisiana, they are known as the "devil's horse" or cheval-diable.
 The insect is also colloquially known as a "graveyard grasshopper".
 In Mississippi, they are known as the "giant locust".

 Range

 R. microptera inhabits regions west of North Carolina to Tennessee, in Georgia, Alabama, Mississippi, Louisiana, Arkansas, and Texas, and throughout Florida.
 They live in open pinewoods, weedy vegetation, and weedy fields.